mholschbach/ctf/dbh-2023/typelog/README.md

 Given is the file [type.log](type.log) and the description text, indicating that a German text was probably written using an English keyboard layout.

 ## Solution
 The given file contains a long list of "events" in chronological order, which appear to be positions of an on-screen keyboard together with the touch "down" and release "up" information.
-I don't know if the backspace was pressed harder than average, but it was the most frequently pressed key.

 My first version of [solver.py](solver.py) used the matplotlib to just print a line between the "down" and "up" pairs.
 From there I identified which axis should be mirrored and what the approximate distances between the on-screen keys were.